 Wage Theft & Unpaid Wages

-Philadelphia Wage Theft Attorney Defending Your Rights
+Philadelphia Wage Theft Attorneys Defending Your Rights

 It’s a fundamental right that every employee be paid for all work performed for their employer.
 If you worked for it, you earned it, and you should be paid for your work.
 Unfortunately, that is not always the case.
 In 2019 the U.S. Department of Labor Wage and Hour Division reported $322 million in unpaid wages.